Skip to content

 Introduction

-See Croatia’s Dalmation coast and the lesser-known parts of southeast Europe in Montenegro and Albania on this 17-day Premium adventure from Split to Tirana.
-Laze on the Croatian coast and its pristine beaches, discover medieval towns and learn from locals through a cooking class in Albania and a tasting of local liqueurs and traditional recipes in Korcula.
-You’ll have Exclusive Experiences, like having a brunch at a local family-owned farm with a renowned Croatian chef and stay in Feature Stays in scenic places like the Albanian Riviera, all with a group of like-minded travellers and a local leading the way.
+See Croatia’s Dalmatian coast and the lesser-known parts of southeast Europe in Montenegro and Albania on this 17-day Premium adventure from Split to Tirana.
+Laze on pristine beaches and discover medieval towns.
+Learn from locals with a cooking class in Albania and a tasting of local liqueurs and traditional recipes in Korcula.
+Enjoy Signature Experiences, like having brunch at a local family-owned farm with a renowned Croatian chef and Feature Stays in scenic settings like the Albanian Riviera – all with a group of like-minded travellers and a local leading the way.

 Style